August 19 2014, 4:00PM EDT.

 Paxton, who had entered the contest having won six of his first nine major league starts, lasted just four innings for the Mariners, surrendering four runs on seven hits - though only one run was earned.

 "It was a struggle today for Cole and today he wasn't quite himself," said Phillies manager Ryne Sandberg.
 "He was up in the zone, but he battled through and the bullpen was outstanding with the four zeroes they put up out there."

 The Phillies bullpen has posted a 1.91 ERA over their last 15 games, led by Papelbon who has made 11 consecutive scoreless appearances.
 Giles isn't far behind, having now tossed eight consecutive scoreless appearances himself.

 "Having the bullpen come in and put up the type of numbers they did, they're great pitchers out there and certainly developing into to top caliber guys," Hamels said.
 "You have to like what you see out there."

 "We just try and help each other out," Giles said.
 "Our goal is to pick each other up and we did just that today."

-- The Philadelphia Baseball Review is the top baseball news source in Philadelphia, providing news coverage and analysis of the 2014 Phillies and baseball in the Philadelphia region.
+- The Philadelphia Baseball Review is the top baseball news source in Philadelphia, providing news coverage and analysis of all things baseball in the Philadelphia region.